 For some reason, people tend to think that just because no one lives in a property that they can just come in and take it over.
 And believe it or not, in certain cities, there are certain laws that actually protect squatters!
 So when you try to get them to leave, and they won’t, you then have a real problem on your hands and may have to get authorities involved.

 With an unoccupied rental property, fire is more of a danger than you might think.
 Arson is certainly a threat that will make you wonder how is it that people enjoy setting homes on fire… There’s no reason behind it, and again, this type of crime and damage to a property is just as senseless as vandalism… all for a good time.

 The other threat of fire comes from squatters lighting candles if there is no electricity in the home.
 Fires can also start with a faulty heating system.
 Make sure you undertake regular maintenance to minimise the risks.

 Make an effort to purchase a vacation property in a nice area that will appeal to renters.
 Market it well to appeal to potential guests to keep your property occupied.
+Avoid leaving it as an unoccupied rental property if you possibly can.
 The more bookings you have, the less likely it is for your unoccupied rental property will succumb to these threats.

 Further reading on housesitting and housesitters

 At Housesitmatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
 We hope you find this small selection of our blogs on house sitters useful.